Buying real estate in Busan?

 Sources: Statista, CEIC Data, NAAHQ

-7) New tax incentives will boost eco-friendly building and drive sustainable residential development in Busan
+7) New tax incentives for eco-friendly buildings will boost sustainable residential developments

 Busan is rolling out new tax incentives to boost eco-friendly building projects.